United States of America

-This thriving cosmopolitan city is an international hub of power and diplomacy, commanding the political centre stage for the world's most powerful nation, and representing all the democratic ideals that the country takes pride in.
-Washington, DC was one of the targets of the terrorist attack on the USA on 11 September 2001, when a hijacked plane crashed into the Pentagon, the heart of national and international security.
-Since then security has remained high around Washington's key monuments and police checks at top city attractions have lent a sober air to this pleasant city.
+This bustling, cosmopolitan city is an international hub of power and diplomacy, commanding the political centre stage for the world's most powerful nation, and representing all the democratic ideals that the country takes pride in.
+Washington DC was one of the targets of the terrorist attack on the US on 11 September 2001, when a hijacked plane crashed into the Pentagon, the heart of national security.
+The city has bounced back from this tragedy, however, and if anything 9/11 has bolstered patriotism in the capital.

 Become our Washington DC Travel Expert

 We are looking for contributors for our Washington DC travel guide.
 If you are a local, a regular traveller to Washington DC or a travel professional with time to contribute and answer occasional forum questions, please contact us.